TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   "Grave Protector"'s effect is not applied to itself when it is destroyed as a result of battle.
 *   Effects like "Mystic Tomato", etc., are not activated while "Grave Protector" is face-up on the field.
 *   A monster destroyed by "Dark Magician of Chaos" or "Lesser Fiend" is returned to the Deck instead of being removed from play.
-*   A monster that battles with "D. D. Warrior Lady" is still removed from play even if "Grave Protector" is on the field (if "D. D. Warrior Lady"'s effect is activated).
+*   A monster that battles with "D.D.
+Warrior Lady" is still removed from play even if "Grave Protector" is on the field (if "D.D.
+Warrior Lady"'s effect is activated).
 *   If "Banisher of the Light" and "Grave Protector" are both active, destroyed monsters are removed from play.
 *   When there is a face-up "Grave Protector" on the field and a face-down "Desertapir" is attacked, and "Desertapir’s" Flip Effect flips "Grave Protector" face-down, the Desertapir is sent to the Graveyard at the end of the Damage Step instead of to the Deck.
 *   If "Grave Protector" is on the field, the effect of "Slate Warrior" that reduces the ATK and DEF of the monster that destroys "Slate Warrior" is still applied, even though "Slate Warrior" is shuffled back into the Deck instead of being sent to the Graveyard.
 The timing of "Slate Warrior’s" effect is still at the end of the Damage Step (when monsters are normally sent to the Graveyard after battle).